Enrichment law / condiction

 Prerequisites of the claim for enrichment:

-The following elements must be present for an enrichment claim: 1. obtaining something:
+The following elements must be present for a claim for enrichment:

 Lack of a legal basis for the transfer of assets.